ahawkins/website/content/field-notes/005-semgrep.md

 repeated code.
 All that's left is to identify all the call sites.
 `semgrep` is great for this.

 I initially wrote a rule to find all `toHaveProperty("type", "section")` calls.
-Then I realized I could generalize to find common
+Then I learned I could generalize it to find common
 _sequences_ of code.
 Check this out.

 ```yaml